Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

     Update the environment variables in the provided `opencontent-override-placeholders.properties`:

-    There are many configurations that [can] [be] overrriden in this file later on.
+    There are many configurations that [can] [be] overridden in this file later on.

     There are a few you will [need] to set for OpenContent to work correctly listed below: